ibjhereafter/mailto-generator/README.md

-# mailto-generator
+# Mailto Generator
-Generates a link that redirects to mail
+Generates a link that redirects to mail app with some specifications